-Murcia Granada Goat Characteristics, Uses & Origin
+Murcia Granada Goat: Origin, Characteristics, Uses

 The Murcia Granada goat is a breed of domestic goat originated in the semi arid areas in south eastern Spain.
 It is a native breed of Almeria, Alicante, Murcia and Granada.